IndicSentEval: How Effectively do Multilingual Transformer Models encode Linguistic Properties for Indic Languages?: Introduction

-Indic languages offer a rich tapestry of linguistic features that contribute significantly to global linguistic diversity.
-Therefore, in this paper, we focus on Indic languages.
-We study the extent to which the linguistic properties of Indic languages are captured by two kinds of multilingual models: universal and Indic-specific models.
-Universal multilingual models have been pretrained using data which contains a small and varying fraction of Indic languages across languages and models (Table~\ref{tab:Tokens_multilingual} in Appendix).
-In contrast, Indic-specific models~\citep{kakwani2020indicnlpsuite,dabre2021indicbart,kumar2022indicnlg} have been trained exclusively on Indic language data only.
+Indic languages offer a rich tapestry of linguistic features that contribute to the global linguistic diversity.
+Hence, in this paper, we focus on Indic languages.
+We study the degree to which linguistic properties of Indic languages are captured by two kinds of multilingual models: universal and Indic-specific models.
+Universal multilingual models have been pretrained using a variety of pretraining objectives and using data which contains a small and varying fraction of Indic languages across languages and models (Tables~\ref{tab:modelDetails},~\ref{tab:Tokens_multilingual}, and~\ref{tab:data_proprtion_models} in Appendix~\ref{app:modelDetails}).
+Indic-specific models~\citep{kakwani2020indicnlpsuite,dabre2021indicbart,kumar2022indicnlg} have been specifically trained on Indic language data only.
 Specifically, we focus on 6 Indic languages: three Indo-European languages (Hindi, Marathi, Urdu) and three Dravidian languages (Telugu, Kannada, Malayalam).

-Even if multilingual models effectively encode linguistic properties of Indic languages, such encodings may not be robust to input text perturbations for particular models.
-A lack of robustness may render some models less reliable than others for real-world applications.
-Although there exist many such studies~\cite{wang2021adversarial,jin2020bert,li2020bert, garg2020bae,sanyal-etal-2022-robustlr,neerudu2023robustness} on robustness analysis of Transformer-based models, they focus on English, and downstream tasks.
-Robustness analysis for the prediction of linguistic properties in a multilingual setting for Indic languages is under explored.
+Even if multilingual models encode linguistic properties of Indic languages effectively, such encodings may not be robust to input text perturbations for particular models.
+Lack of such robustness may make some models less reliable than others for real-world applications.
+Although there exist many such studies~\citep{wang2021adversarial,jin2020bert,li2020bert, garg2020bae,sanyal-etal-2022-robustlr,neerudu2023robustness} on robustness analysis of Transformer-based models, they focus on English, and on downstream tasks.
+Robustness analysis for prediction of linguistic properties in a multilingual setting for Indic languages is under explored.
 Hence, we systematically study how various multilingual Transformer-based models may differ in their robustness for different linguistic properties with respect to different kinds of input text perturbations across languages.
+We provide detailed related work in Appendix~\ref{app:relatedwork}, focusing on three aspects: (i) probing in non-English and multilingual contexts, (ii) differences from English-centric findings, and (iii) critiques of probing methodology and recent advances.